Dabhol: History

 The break-up of the Bahmani state into several smaller Deccan sultanates had accelerated Dabul's decline.
 As new capitals for these statelets were erected, Dabul's geographic position was no longer as fortuitous as it had been before, and alternative, more convenient ports were cultivated.
 In the course of the 16th century, a lot of commerce was redirected away from Dabul and towards the rising new port of Rajapur further south.

 The Dabhol port boasts of centuries old history.
 Dabhol was of great importance in the 14th, 15th and 16th centuries.
 It used to be the principal port of South Konkan region, carrying on trade with ports in the Mediterranean, the Red Sea and the Persian Gulf.
-During 13th to 15th centuries this port was ruled by the Bahamani dynasty and was known as Mustafabad.
+During the 13th to 15th centuries this port was ruled by the Bahmani dynasty and was known as Mustafabad.
 Later on it was Hamjabad and then it was Dabhol.